Welcome to Guru3D's Rig of the Month!

 Guru3D Rig of the Month is sponsored by Corsair

 Note - This competition runs worldwide, however, due to complex delivery and customs issues in Russia, South America, and Africa cannot be shipped a prize.
-That said, let's do some modding.
+That said, let's do some case building!

 Each month here at Guru3D.com we feature one of you guys, your PC, your DIY project.
 It is quite honestly amazing how much detail and dedication you put into a PC, and every now and then it really shows.